 As part of the 2019/20 Budget report the Chief Fire Officer, (CFO), received Members' support to increase the frontline firefighter response and protection establishment from 620 Full Time Equivalent (FTE) to 642 FTE, plus a new fire engineer post in protection, and an increase in the available fire appliances from 26 to 30.
-The proposals would enhance the resilience and protection capabilities of the Service in light of some recent significant incidents.
-The CFO has identified additional savings from future pension deficit and debt payments to fund the circa £1m required to implement the proposals during 2019/20.
+The Authority plans on maintaining the frontline firefighter Full Time Equivalent (FTE) at 642 whilst investing in the Capital Infrastructure of the Authority.

 Station mergers were approved by the Authority in three Districts.
-Two mergers are now complete with Prescot (merging Huyton and Whiston fire stations) and at Saughall Massie on Wirral (Upton and West Kirby) and work has commenced on a site in St Helens (St Helens and Eccleston).
+Two mergers were completed by the end of 2019/20; Prescot (merging Huyton and Whiston fire stations) and Saughall Massie (Upton and West Kirby).
+The new St Helens (St Helens and Eccleston) fire station opened in October 2020.